“One of the most important books on race in recent memory.” ~ Readers + Writers Journal

 Waking Up White is the book I wish someone had handed me decades ago.
 My hope is that by sharing my sometimes cringe-worthy struggle to understand racism and racial tensions, I offer a fresh perspective on bias, stereotypes, manners, and tolerance.
 As I unpack my own long-held beliefs about colorblindness, being a good person, and wanting to help people of color, I reveal how each of these well-intentioned mindsets actually perpetuated my ill-conceived ideas about race.
 I also explain why and how I’ve changed the way I talk about racism, work in racially mixed groups, and understand the racial justice movement as a whole.
 Exercises at the end of each chapter prompt readers to explore their own racialized ideas.
 Waking Up White‘s personal narrative is designed to work well as a rapid read, a book group book, or support reading for courses exploring racial and cultural issues.

-50% of profits go to charities addressing issues of racial inequity.
+50% of profits go to organizations and individuals addressing issues of racial inequity.

 “Debby Irving’s powerful Waking Up White opens a rare window on how white Americans are socialized.
 Irving’s focus on the mechanics of racism operating in just one life — her own — may lead white readers to reconsider the roots of their own perspectives — and their role in dismantling old myths.
 Readers of color will no doubt find the view through Irving’s window fascinating, and telling.” – Van Jones, author, Rebuild The Dream, The Green Collar Economy: How One Solution Can Fix Our Two Biggest Problems; President, Rebuild The Dream; Co-host, CNN Crossfire